Anglican Diocese of New Westminster

-The diocesan offices, gathering space, meeting rooms and archives are located at 1410 Nanton Avenue in the Shaughnessy section of the City of Vancouver.
+The diocesan offices, gathering space, meeting rooms and archives are located at 1410 Nanton Avenue in the Shaughnessy section of the City of Vancouver where the former Bishop's residence was located.

 Coat of arms and badge

 The coat of arms and badge are both official marks for the diocese.
 In practice, the crest is generally used more when the bishop is involved directly, and the badge when specifically referencing only the diocese.

 The coat of arms, with much history behind it, was acquired by Bishop Gower in 1960.
 It strongly references that of Westminster Abbey, London, UK.

 The badge (a blue circle, gold cross and birds over white wave) was created for the diocesan communications committee with the help of Robert Watt, Chief Herald of Canada, and officially adopted at the 2007 diocesan synod.

 The badge is a proper heraldic symbol for use on diocesan and parish materials.
 It incorporates key elements of the diocesan coat of arms, but is less detailed, and the badge is easier to reproduce properly than the very detailed coat of arms.